The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and

 \subsection{Data Partitioning in Distinct Independent Cohorts}

-Following the paradigm of algorithmic evaluation in the machine learning domain, the complete dataset is divided into training (70\%), validation (10\%), and testing/ranking cohorts (20\%), with the number of scan pairs in each of these sets being 140, 20, and 40, respectively.
-Cases in these cohorts are randomly and proportionally distributed, while accounting for 1) varying deformation levels, 2) time-window between baseline and follow-up scans, and 3) number of landmarks.
-Another subset of 50 cases is reserved to evaluate performance on out of sample test data.
-It will be used to check the generalizability of the algorithms and will not be considered for ranking participants.
+Following the paradigm of algorithmic evaluation in the machine learning domain, the complete dataset was divided randomly and proportionally into training (70\%), validation (10\%), and testing/ranking cohorts (20\%), while taking into consideration the 1) varying deformation levels (as estimated by the GT annotations), 2) time-window between baseline and follow-up scans, and 3) number of landmarks.